Skip to main content

 Mini and Annual Grants

 The Campus Sustainability Fund (CSF) offers two types of grant opportunities: Mini Grants and Annual Grants.
-Eligible project proposals are diverse and can include projects that focus on waste reduction, energy use, social sustainability, and other efforts that meaningfully advance sustainability on campus.
+Eligible project proposals are diverse and can include projects that focus on biodiversity, ecological health, energy, water usage, cultivating resilience, increasing social capital, carbon emissions, waste reduction, and other efforts that meaningfully advance environmental and social sustainability on campus.
+Grants are selected by the student members of the CSF Committee.

 Mini Grants